DylanCope/Interpreter-Project/README.md

 # Mathematical Interpreting

-## Aim and Premises

-The aim of this project is to create a piece of software that parses a string as a mathematical function, then is able to perform various manipulations upon said function.
+The aim of this project is to create a piece of software that parses a string as a mathematical function, and is able to perform various manipulations upon said function.

 Functions are converted in tree form for manipulation and evaluation, consider the example function,